NoroffFEU/css-frameworks-ca/README.md

  Required features
 The following user stories are required for a passing submission:

-User with @noroff.no or @stud.noroff.no email can register profile
+User with @noroff.no or @stud.noroff.no email can register profile - OK

 Registered user can login -OK